 We don’t need a court order to stop you from leaving Australia.

 External collection agencies

-Dun and Bradstreet and the Probe Group are the collection agents we use to follow up outstanding Centrelink debts.
+Dun and Bradstreet, the Probe Group and the Australian Receivables Limited are the external collection agents we use to follow up outstanding Centrelink debts.
 A collection agent may send you an SMS, phone you or send you a letter.
 If you get a letter from any of our collection agents, it’s important you contact them immediately to discuss your payment options.

 While your account is with one of our collection agents: